-A key element of the project will be the creation of a suite of online resources on the theme of Roman Coventry to be made freely available to every school child in Coventry.
+A key element of the project will be the creation of a suite of online resources on the theme of Roman Coventry and Warwickshire to be made freely available to every school child in Coventry and beyond.
 Building on the model used by the Lionheart Trust, University of Leicester, and Classics for All in their creation of KS3 resources for the schools of Leicester based around Roman Leicester, we aim to create online resources for KS2 and KS3, tying together information and artefacts from our local museums and Roman sites such as Lunt Roman Fort.
 These will include 3D scans of important artefacts created by Warwick Manufacturing Group.

 [A link to the Leicester Resources can be found here - https://le.ac.uk/archaeology/outreach/for-teachers/teaching-resources].